estib-vega/star-events-web-app/README.md

 This is a fullstack node.js web application for the creation, edtion, and deletion of events for astronomical sightings.

+IN ORDER FOR IT TO WORK YOU NEED TO START A MYSQL SERVER LOCALLY AND CONFIGURE IT IN THE INDEX.JS YOU CAN FIND THE DB STATEMENTS IN THE REPOSITORY

 For the persistency it uses MySQL.
 The database is called 'db_prjekt' and contains the tables:
 - event_entries